Meet Dominic Yambasu

 After 25 years as a physical education teacher for the Lake Oswego School District, Dominic Yambasu retired in 2004.
 Dominic retired from teaching only to take on a much greater, more personal mission – providing aid to his war-torn home – the village of Motema, Sierra Leone in western Africa.

-Dominic has fond memories of growing up in Sierra Leone.
-He says the country was often referred to as the “mother country” because the people there were so loving.
-He says if you asked someone for directions, they would walk you to where you wanted to go.
-But all of that changed after Dominic left.
+Dom’s story is a remarkable tale of remarkable resilience, personal tragedy, war, and overcoming incredible adversity.
+“Yamba” and his sister Finda grew up in a small one room concrete hut, in the village of Motema, in Sierra Leone, in West Africa.
+According to the people of Sierra Leone, the country was often referred to as the “mother country” because the people there were so loving.
+In fact, it was said that if you asked someone for directions, they would walk you to where you wanted to go.

 The Return Home

 In November of 2004, after the war finally ended, Dominic returned to Sierra Leone for the first time in nearly 25 years.
 Thousands were homeless in the bigger cities and conditions in the outlying villages were deplorable.
 Into this pain stepped Dom, determined to do what he could to help.
 After holding a proper funeral for his family, Dom assisted his fellow villagers in rebuilding their community, all at his own expense.
 But that just was just the beginning of his commitment, and the early foundation of our charitable work.

 Upon returning home to Oregon, Dom founded DYNASTY HOUSE, a non-profit dedicated to providing for all those less fortunate in Sierra Leone.
 As you will learn if you join Dom’s dynamic cause, Dynasty House would rebuild Motema, provide free housing to needy families, and raise monies to educate children who lived there—particularly young women, in honor of his sister and mother who never had that opportunity.